sailakshmi-d/eks_spring_boot/README.md

-#  Containerized Microservices with AWS EKS
+#  EKS CodePipeline Deployment

-This project demonstrates how to build, deploy, and manage containerized microservices using AWS services such as EKS (Elastic Kubernetes Service), ECR, CodePipeline, and ALB.
+This project demonstrates how to build, deploy, and manage containerized application using AWS services such as EKS (Elastic Kubernetes Service), ECR, CodePipeline, and ALB.

 ---